icebreaker-fpga/icebreaker-verilog-examples/README.md

 This repository contains examples for the iCEBreaker FPGA educational and development board.

-The goal of this repository is to provide simple examples that can serve as a starting point for the explaration of the iCEBreaker ecosystem.
+The goal of this repository is to provide simple examples that can serve as a starting point for the exploration of the iCEBreaker ecosystem.
 All examples are using the Yosys/nextpnr/icestorm open source flow for ICE40 FPGA.
 No need for any signups and large downloads of proprietary toolchains necessary.

 ## Dependencies